dcshiller/formu/README.md

   * Create sample forms and responses for guest account

 Phase 6: CSS (1 Day, F 5:30PM )
-  * systematize and tweak style
+  * systematize and tweak style.
   * ensure that all components run smoothly
   * remove *all* glitches and bugs